ysyk2021/the-repeating-rhythm-creating-a-sustainable-business-through-regular-review/src/chapter-2-3.md

-Chapter 2: Understanding Business Sustainability: Benefits of Sustainable Business Practices
+Benefits of Sustainable Business Practices
 ============================================================================================

 In this chapter, we will explore the benefits of sustainable business practices.
 Operating a sustainable business has numerous benefits for both the company and the wider community.